camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 The process engine will no longer process JPA entities as variables affecting the following components:

-* Process engine (`camunda-engine`)
+* Process engine (`camunda-engine`) - `JPAVariableSerializer` logic removed
-* Spring Framework integration (`engine-spring`)
+* Spring Framework integration (`engine-spring`) - `SpringEntityManagerSessionFactory` class removed
-* Spring Boot Starter (`spring-boot-starter`)
+* Spring Boot Starter (`spring-boot-starter`) - `DefaultJpaConfiguration` logic and `camunda.bpm.jpa` properties removed

-TODO: impact of the already created variables, ...
+In case your projects have used the removed JPA variable serializer, you must create custom JPA serializer logic for the variables that have been created already.
+Ensure the serializer loads correctly already persisted entities before updating to 7.20 version.

-As an alternative, you can re-create the logic in your project and register a JPA serializer as a process engine plugin.
-As a step by step guide how to achieve that we created an [example](https://github.com/camunda/camunda-bpm-examples/tree/master/process-engine-plugin) for illustration.
+You can re-create the removed logic in your project and register a JPA variables serializer as a process engine plugin.
+As a step by step guide how to achieve that, we created an [example](https://github.com/camunda/camunda-bpm-examples/tree/master/process-engine-plugin/handling-jpa-variables).